Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: The Role of Deterministic Nonlinearities and Multiplicative Noise

-Finally, the $b_h$ parameter induces negative skewness in $T_E$ (Figure~\ref{fig:NL_comparisons}(o)).
+Finally, the $b_h$ parameter induces negative skewness in $T_E$ (Figure~\ref{fig:NL_comparisons}(j)).
 This contrasts with the other nonlinear terms examined, which produce positive skewness.
 This arises because the $-b_h T_E^2$ term in the $h$ equation systematically drives $h$ downward, resulting in negative skewness in $h$ (with $h_w$ exhibiting a skewness of –1.3).
 Through the $F_1 h$ term in the $T_E$ equation, this downward shift in $h$ subsequently suppresses $T_E$ as well.
-With the negative skewness in $T_E$, the $b_h$-only case produces stronger La Niña amplitudes than El Niño, which contrasts with observations.
-However, the inclusion of $b_h$ is the only mechanism among the nonlinear terms considered that can account for the strong negative skewness observed in $h$.
+With the negative skewness in $T_E$, the $b_h$-only case produces stronger La Niña amplitudes than El Niño, which contrasts with observations (Figure~\ref{fig:NL_comparisons}(i)).
+However, the inclusion of $b_h$ is the only mechanism among the nonlinear effects considered that can account for the strong negative skewness observed in $h$ (\cite{Su09}; not shown).

 Taken together, these results suggest that each nonlinear term contributes uniquely to ENSO asymmetries.
 In the next section, we explore how their combined effects give rise to the observed asymmetries.